Thermal conductivity and thermal diffusivity of molten salts: insights from molecular dynamics simulations and fundamental bounds: Introduction

-In this paper, we use extensive molecular dynamics (MD) simulations to calculate thermal conductivity and thermal diffusivity in two common molten salts, LiF and KCl.
-Our calculations include the total thermal conductivity and intrinsic conductivity involving mass currents measured experimentally.
-The latter shows good agreement with the experimental data.
-We also calculate their thermodynamic properties such as isobaric and isochoric specific heats.
+In this paper, we use extensive molecular dynamics (MD) simulations to calculate thermal conductivity and thermal diffusivity in three common molten salts, LiF, LiCl, and KCl.
+Our calculations include the total thermal conductivity and intrinsic conductivity, the latter of which excludes the heat advected by partial mass currents and corresponds more closely with experimental measurements.
+By exploring different phase diagram paths and incorporating many more state points than previous studies \cite{Ohtori2009,Galamba2007}, we examine the response to density and temperature of each type of thermal conductivity, and demonstrate that thermal conductivity meaningfully evolves with temperature at constant density, contrary to previous predictions based on sparser data \cite{Ohtori2009} We also calculate their thermodynamic properties such as isobaric and isochoric specific heats.
 We use the lower bound \eqref{alphamin} as a theoretical benchmark to discuss our modelling results and interpret them and find that the calculated thermal diffusivities conform to the theoretical bound.
-Together with earlier theories of thermodynamic and transport properties in liquids, we interpret the calculated thermal properties of molten salts on the basis of atomistic dynamics and phonon excitations in liquids.
+Together with earlier theories of thermodynamic and transport properties in liquids, we interpret the calculated thermal properties of molten salts and their evolution with temperature and composition on the basis of atomistic dynamics and phonon excitations in liquids.
 We finally find that thermal diffusivity of molten salts is close to another transport property, namely their kinematic viscosity.
 We discuss the origin and implications of this closeness.